barzine/phd-analyses/README.md

 If you use Rstudio, it should come bundled with it.

 * [bioconductor](https://www.bioconductor.org/install/)
-Most of the analyses won't require it, but `barzinePhdR` requires it.
+Most analyses won't require it, but `barzinePhdR` requires it.

 ```{r}
     install.packages(remotes)